Legion-Team/legion-protocol-contracts/docs/src/src/interfaces/ILegionSale.sol/interface.ILegionSale.md

 ### withdrawRaisedCapital

-Withdraw capital from the sale contract.
+Withdraw raised capital from the sale contract.

 *Can be called only by the Project admin address.*